Commodities boost Britain's FTSE to another weekly rise

 * FTSE has outperformed Europe in recent weeks

-LONDON, April 8 (Reuters) - Britain’s top share index was on track for another weekly rise on Friday, helped by buoyant commodity stocks and continuing a run which has seen it outperform its European peers.
+LONDON, April 8 (Reuters) - Britain’s top share index rose on Friday, helped by buoyant commodity stocks towards another weekly gain, continuing a run which has seen it outperform European peers.

+Mining shares rose 2 percent, with the likes of Anglo American, Glencore BHP Billiton and Rio Tinto up 2.2-2.6 percent, helped by a firmer copper price.

-Energy shares contributed over 11 points to gains, with BP and Shell adding the most points to the index after Brent crude broke back above $40 dollars a barrel.
+Energy shares also contributed 11 points to gains, with BP and Shell adding the most points to the index after Brent crude broke back above $40 dollars a barrel.

-Mining shares also rose 1.1 percent, with the likes of Rio Tinto, BHP Billiton, Antofagasta , Glencore and Anglo American up between 0.9 to 1.5 percent, although the price of copper declined slightly.

-Despite the moves higher, some analysts weren’t convinced that investors’ appetite for risk had increased.
+Another top sectoral gainer was banks, led up by a 2.4 percent rally in Standard Chartered, seen as sensitive to swings in commodity prices.

+“The bank’s exposure to commodities has been flagged in the past and the stock is increasingly looking like a proxy for the sector, outperforming other financial plays as a result,” said Tony Cross, market analyst at Trustnet Direct.

 The FTSE 100 was set for its third weekly rise in the last four weeks.
 In the same time, the pan-European FTSEurofirst 300 has posted four straight weeks of losses.

+Experian was down 1.1 percent, the only stock on the FTSE 100 that fell by more than 1 percent.

-Experian was down 1.6 percent, the biggest faller after the credit data company was received a double downgrade from HSBC, being cut to “reduce” from “buy”, citing structural risks in Brazil
+The credit data company was the biggest faller after it received a double downgrade from HSBC, being cut to “reduce” from “buy”, citing structural risks in Brazil

 “Brazil’s largest commercial banks ... are working to set up a Positive credit bureau that will compete with Experian,” analysts at HSBC said in a note, adding that this could hit Experian’s valuation.